gordsam18/financeManager/README.md

 # Overview

-{Important!
-Do not say in this section that this is college assignment.
-Talk about what you are trying to accomplish as a software engineer to further your learning.}

-{Provide a description of the software that you wrote to demonstrate the C++ language.}

-{Describe your purpose for writing this software.}
+{Goal: Building a simple spending tracker in C++ that outputs a transactions history file}

+{I am writing this as a way to learn the basics of C++ and writing to files}

 {Provide a link to your YouTube demonstration.
 It should be a 4-5 minute demo of the software running and a walkthrough of the code.
 Focus should be on sharing what you learned about the language syntax.}